oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 .. _tokenauth:

-Token Based Authentication
+Token-Based Authentication
 ==========================

+Token-Based Authentication allows users to connect to a database by using an encrypted authentication token without having to enter a database username and password.
+The authentication token must be valid and not expired for the connection to be successful.
+Users already connected will be able to continue work after their token has expired but they will not be able to reconnect without getting a new token.

-Token Based Authentication allows applications to validate user access by using an encrypted authentication token.
-An authentication token provides users with access to the database for a limited period of time without having to enter their database username and password.
-The two authentication methods supported are :ref:`Open Authorization (OAuth 2.0) <oauth2>` and :ref:`Oracle Cloud Infrastructure (OCI) Identity and Access Management (IAM) <iamauth>`.
+The two authentication methods supported by python-oracledb are :ref:`Open Authorization (OAuth 2.0) <oauth2>` and :ref:`Oracle Cloud Infrastructure (OCI) Identity and Access Management (IAM) <iamauth>`.

 .. _oauth2:

-Connecting Using OAuth 2.0 Token Based Authentication
+Connecting Using OAuth 2.0 Token-Based Authentication
 -----------------------------------------------------

 Oracle Cloud Infrastructure (OCI) users can be centrally managed in a Microsoft Azure Active Directory (Azure AD) service.
-Open Authorization (OAuth 2.0) token based authentication allows users to authenticate to Oracle Database using Azure AD OAuth2 tokens.
+Open Authorization (OAuth 2.0) token-based authentication allows users to authenticate to Oracle Database using Azure AD OAuth2 tokens.
 Currently, only Azure AD tokens are supported.
 Ensure that you have a Microsoft Azure account and your Oracle Database is registered with Azure AD.
 See `Configuring the Oracle Autonomous Database for Microsoft Azure AD Integration
 <https://www.oracle.com/pls/topic/lookup?ctx=db19&id=
 GUID-0A60F22D-56A3-408D-8EC8-852C38C159C0>`_ for more information.
-Both Thin and Thick modes of the python-oracledb driver support OAuth 2.0 token based authentication.
+Both Thin and Thick modes of the python-oracledb driver support OAuth 2.0 token-based authentication.

 When using python-oracledb in Thick mode, Oracle Client libraries 19.15 (or later), or 21.7 (or later) are needed.

-OAuth 2.0 token based authentication can be used for both standalone connections and connection pools.
+OAuth 2.0 token-based authentication can be used for both standalone connections and connection pools.
 Tokens can be specified using the connection parameter introduced in python-oracledb 1.1.
 Users of earlier python-oracledb versions can alternatively use
-:ref:`OAuth 2.0 Token Based Authentication Connection Strings<oauth2connstr>`.
+:ref:`OAuth 2.0 Token-Based Authentication Connection Strings<oauth2connstr>`.

 OAuth2 Token Generation And Extraction
 ++++++++++++++++++++++++++++++++++++++